jorail/PiedPiperS/README.md

 https://randomnerdtutorials.com/esp32-access-point-ap-web-server/ and
 https://randomnerdtutorials.com/esp32-websocket-server-arduino/

-Note that the flash memory on ESP32 is very limited, so that the size of files in the /PiedPiperS/data folder has to be strictly limited, too.
-This especially applies to images stored in a sub-sub-subfolder /PiedPiperS/data/images.
+Note that the flash memory on ESP32 is very limited, so that the size of files in the [/PiedPiperS/data](PiedPiperS/data/) folder has to be strictly limited, too.
+This especially applies to images stored in a sub-sub-subfolder [/PiedPiperS/data/images](PiedPiperS/data/images/).
 Intentionally, the example images have very low resultion, in order to fit onto the ESP32 and in order to be available during outdoor applications (i.e. perhaps away from Github).
-If the file size is larger than the flash memory available for SPIFFS on the ESP32, you can delete the last images in the /data/images folder, the .zip file or .pdf file in the /data folder for reducing the size of the SPIFFS upload without any significant impact on the structure and principle functioning of the code and html websites.
+If the file size is larger than the flash memory available for SPIFFS on the ESP32, you can delete in your copy of the repository the last images in the [/images](PiedPiperS/data/images/) folder, the .zip file or .pdf file in the [/data](PiedPiperS/data/) folder for reducing the size of the SPIFFS upload without any significant impact on the structure and principle functioning of the code and html websites.

-After connecting to the Wifi you can always open the train control by typing the standard IP address: http://192.168.4.1 This address for the initial request is also provided as QR code in the /PiedPiperS/data folder.
+After connecting to the Wifi you can always open the train control by typing the standard IP address: http://192.168.4.1 This address for the initial request is also provided as QR code in the [/data](PiedPiperS/data/) folder.

 Note in the c++ code that the order of the server.on events is relevant as client requests are assessed starting from the top.
 Thus, in the middle of the c++ code you find the following order: